Easy Black Bean Burgers

 How to Make Black Bean Burgers

-2. Add Other Patty Ingredients: To the bean mixture, add panko crumbs, onion, egg, Italian seasoning, garlic powder, onion powder, chili powder, ground cumin, salt and pepper; mix until well combined.
+• Make the bean mixture: To the beans, add panko crumbs, onion, egg, Italian seasoning, garlic powder, onion powder, chili powder, ground cumin, salt and pepper; mix until well combined.
 If your mixture is dry, stir in some water.
+Set the mixture aside for 5 to 10 minutes.

 • Add Water if the Patty Mixture is Dry: If your black bean mixture looks dry once everything is incorporated, add a small amount of water until it reaches the optimal consistency.
 You should be able to form the patties with no crumbling or cracking.